Skip to main content Skip to navigation

 Find out more about our Physics degree at Warwick

-Physics deals with fundamental questions about the Universe, and key technological and environmental issues of our time.
+Physics deals with fundamental questions about the Universe, and important technological and environmental issues of our time.
 Warwick's Physics degree involves studying beautiful theories about the properties of space and matter.
 It also develops valuable transferable skills and expertise, opening doors to exciting careers and graduate job opportunities.
 Study with us and enjoy benefits that last a lifetime.

 General entry requirements